 Getting to grips with terminology

 We have put together a short course on ‘Getting to grips with technology and terminology’ that is free to all Let’s Listen and Talk subscribers.
-This course will help you learn (or refresh your memory) about the different parts of the ear, the different types and causes of hearing loss, the different types of hearing test, and how to maintain your child’s hearing technology.
+This course will help you learn (or refresh your memory) about the different parts of the ear, the different types and causes of deafness, the different types of hearing test, and how to maintain your child’s hearing technology.

 You can dip in and out of the different lessons in the course as and when you need to.
 Click here to check out the ‘Getting to grips with technology and terminology’ course.